carpentries/lesson-transition/README.md

 history to those that are relevant so that it paints a clearer picture of the lesson development timeline and reduces the cognitive load needed to understand how the lesson was created.

+![a diagram demonstrating how git-filter-repo removes styles-specific commits (grey) from the lesson content commits (blue).
+The top git tree representing a styles lesson shows a git history that starts with styles and then branches to include lesson commits in parallel with styles commits with a merge commit.
+The bottom git tree representing a workbench lesson has the styles commits removed and the connections between commits are represented with orange lines.
+Two new commits in orange are added to the end of the tree that represent our automated commits.](fig/git-filter-repo.svg)

 Note: Excluding irrelevant commits from the history has precedent within The Carpentries!
 Prior to 2015, Software Carpentry lessons all lived in a [monorepo